hslu-ige-laes/lora-devices-ttn/docs/sensors/watteco-flash-o.md

   <img src="https://github.com/hslu-ige-laes/lora-devices-ttn/raw/master/docs/sensors/watteco-flash-o_05.png" width="250"><br>
   - Place the sensor over the LED (yellow colored)

+- Further supported meters according to the manufacturer:
+  -
 ---

-## Device specific Information
-### Handler device information

-- The supplier should give you a csv file where you can find the `DevEUI`, `AppEUI` and `AppKey`
+## Installation & Placement Guidelines
+To ensure optimal sensor performance
+- minimize the number of physical obstacles between the device and the LoRaWAN gateway
+- place the sensor as far as possible away from electrical cables
+- mount the sensor as high as possible
+- ensure that the cable gland is oriented downward to have the antenna oriented correctly

 ---

 ## Adding the Device to TTN
-- Before a device can communicate via "The Things Network" we have to add it to an application.<br>
+- The supplier should give you a csv file where you can find the `DevEUI`, `AppEUI` and `AppKey`<br>

 1. [Create a new application](https://hslu-ige-laes.github.io/lora-devices-ttn/docs/getting_started#create-a-new-application)
-2. Under `Overview` click `(+) Register device`
+2. Under `End devices` in the application click `(+) Register end device`
-3. Under `Input method` select `Select the end device in the LoRaWAN Device Repository`
+3. Under `Input method` select `Enter end device specifics manually`
-4. Enter the following device information
-   - `End device brand` select `nke WATTECO`
-   - `Model` select `Flash'O`
-   - `Hardware Ver.` select `50-70-071` or whatever the sticker says
-   - `Firmware` select `3.5.2` or whatever the sticker says
-	 - `Profile (Region)` select `EU_863_870`
-5. Under `Frequency plan` select `Europe 863-870 Mhz (SF9 for RX2 - recommended)`
+4. Under `Frequency plan` select `Europe 863-870 Mhz (SF9 for RX2 - recommended)`
+5. Under `LoRaWAN version` select `1.0.3`
-6. Under `JoinEUI` enter the `App EUI`
+5. Under `JoinEUI` enter the `App EUI` from the App and press `Confirm`
-7. Enter as well the `DevEUI` and the `AppKey`
+6. Enter as well the `DevEUI` and the `AppKey` from the App
-8. Set an end-device name
+7. Set an end-device name
-9. Press `Register end device`
+8. Press `Register end device`
-10. Now we have to reset the device manually by switching the small button under the cover from `Off` to `On`
+9. Add the payload formatter from below, either to the device itself or if all devices in the app are from the same type, to the application
+10. Now put a magnet longer than 1s on the `ILS` sticker and the device should switch on
-11. The device should log in and you should see a green circle as `Status` in the tab `Device Overview`.
+11. The device should log in and you should see in TTN a green circle as `Status` in the tab `Device Overview`.
    - if not, please wait several hours and check again.
 The first attempt might take a while.
+12. Change the sampling rate and battery reporting, as described below.
+Per default the device only sends one message a day!

 - Now the device should join the network and you can see the incoming telegrams in the `Live data` section
-- The payload formatter should already be preset.
-If not, you can copy/paste it from below

 ---

 ## Optional settings
-### Change measurement interval
+### Change sampling rate and battery reporting
 - The Flash'O sends per default a telegram once a day with the counter value.<br>
 - If you want to change that you have to send a telegram to the device.
 To do so follow the instructions below.<br>
-- There are two properties of the Flash'O, the min sending interval in seconds and the impuls count.<br>

-1. Select the device and change to the tab `Messaging`, select `Downlink`
+1. In TTN, select the device in `End devices` and change to the tab `Messaging`, select `Schedule Downlink`
+2. Put the device in `Configuration Mode` (see table above).
+In this mode, the device sends a telegram every minute and opens a window for receiving Downlink messages for configuration.
-2. Change the `FPort to 125`
+3. Change the `FPort` to `125`
-2. Copy/paste one of the following payloads into the `Payload` field
+4. Copy/paste the following payloads step by step into the `Payload` field and press `Schedule downlink`.
+Open a second tab with the `Live data` view, to see whether the command got transmitted.
-   - every 15 minutes and/or every 200 impulses: `11 06 00 0f 00 04 02 23 00 00 03 84 00 00 00 c8`
+   - deactivate standard report: `11 06 00 0f 00 04 02 23 00 00 00 00 00 00 00 00`
+	 - activate battery report every 24 hours or 0.1V at min 10 minutes: `11 06 00 50 15 00 06 04 80 0a 85 a0 00 64 00 64 09`
-   - every 1 day: `11 06 00 0f 00 04 02 23 00 00 00 00 00 00 00 00`
+	 - activate batch report at least every 15min samples or 200 impulses: `11 06 00 0f 1d 04 02 00 00 00 80 0f 00 00 00 c8 00 00 00 01 01`
-3. Press `Send`
-4. In the `Data` tab you should now see the scheduled telegram.
-The next time the device is sending data, a short timeframe for the downlink-message will open and the telegram gets sent.
-This can be accelerated by pressing the key on the nkewattecoflasho and forcing a telegram to be sent.

 - For details and other configurations see [Frame Examples](http://support.watteco.com/flasho/#FrameExamples)